+The pharmacy had processes in place to identify, manage and reduces its risks.
+It had completed a risk assessment on all the services it provided.
+And a business continuity plan was in place.
 The pharmacy had standard operating procedures (SOPs) which were regularly reviewed by the superintendent pharmacist's (SI) team.
 The SOPs were gradually being transferred to an online portal, which team members found easy to access.
 Each team member had record of which SOPs they had read.
 The SOPs reflected how the pharmacy team worked.
 The SOPs had been updated to reflect changes made to processes during the COVID-19 pandemic.
 The pharmacy team could describe the activities that could not be undertaken in the absence of the responsible pharmacist (RP).
-Team members had clear lines of accountability and were clear on their job role.
+Team members had clear lines of accountabilities and were clear on their job role.
 The pharmacy had a document listing the roles and responsibilities of each team member.

-Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check using a paper record.
-They were later transferred to the company online reporting system.
-The manager was unable to log on to the system during the inspection but assured the inspector that all 'near misses' were recorded.
-She said that there were very few mistakes made due to the requirement to scan products as they were dispensed.
-The main mistakes were quantity errors and the team was encouraged to carefully check the quantities of medicines dispensed.
+Pharmacy team members recorded any mistakes they made which were picked up during the final accuracy check on both a paper log and the company online reporting system.
+The RP said that there were very few mistakes made due to the requirement to scan products as they were dispensed.
+The main mistakes were quantity errors and the team were encouraged to carefully check the quantities of medicines dispensed.
 Dispensing errors that reached the patient were reported in a more detailed way.
 The pharmacy team reflected on errors made and learned from them.
 Each month, the manager completed a patient safety review and analysed the cause of any errors made that month.
 An action plan was created which was reviewed the following month.
-The pharmacy team discussed the patient safety review.
-And it was then prominently displayed in the pharmacy.
-A recent dispensing error had prompted the manager to display a separate alert sheet on the wall, drawing the team's attention to the incident.
+The pharmacy team discussed the patient safety review and it was prominently displayed in the pharmacy.
+A recent review had identified that the pharmacy had dispensed a medicine that was date expired.
+So, the pharmacy team had ensured that date checking became a more regular activity and the expiry date on each medicine was checked as it was dispensed.
+The pharmacy separated medicines that looked or sounded alike.
+Stickers were applied to the outside of the storage drawers or shelves where they were stored to remind team members to take additional care.